syberia/python.sy-example/README.md

 etiology of local variables and functions.

-This is an example [python.sy](https://github.com/syberia/python.sy) project that demonstrates an example of Python's module system ported to R using [syberia](https://github.com/robertzk/syberia).
+This is an example [python.sy](https://github.com/syberia/python.sy) project that demonstrates a minimal translation of Python's module system ported to R using [syberia](https://github.com/robertzk/syberia).

 Example